aymanalqadhi/Willow/README.md

     In willow it is considered good practice to have the colon next to the function name for readabilty and put two spaces before the strand literal.

+All derived types and statements are considered to be data tools.
+These data tools are the tools we will use on the actual data called data types, to accomplish our goals.

     Willows data types: hollow, num, deci, decii, deciv, mark, strand, and return.

-All derived types and statements are considered to be data tools.
-These data tools are the tools we will use on the actual data, to accomplish our goals.

     Willows data tools: check, else, loop, set, pare, compare, line, break, construct, log, bridge, list